 References relate to the accompanying notes.
-These are an integral part of the Consolidated annual accounts.
-This includes Note 1 'Accounting policies', which contains information on Changes in accounting principles, estimates and presentation of the Consolidated annual accounts and related notes.
+These are an integral part of the Consolidated financial statements.
+This includes Note 1 'Accounting policies', which contains information on Changes in accounting principles, estimates and presentation of the Consolidated financial statements and related notes.